Meet the 2024-2025National Student Advisory Council

 Access Team

-Jeffrey, Team Lead
+Vivian, Team Lead

 Washington

-Vivian Chen (she/her) is a Work2BeWell Access Team co-lead.
-From Washington state, Vivian is a current junior at Lakeside High School.
+Vivian Chen (she/her) is a Work2BeWell Access Team lead.
+From Washington state, Vivian is a current senior at Lakeside High School.
 Through NSAC, she hopes to help impact teen mental health in a positive way and destigmatize mental health conversations.
 By leading her school’s Medical Society club, competing in Ethics Bowl, working as a teaching assistant, and playing on her school’s golf team, she stays active within her community– however, in her free time, she enjoys learning new songs on the guitar or going thrifting with friends.

 Vivian Works2BeWell by painting, listening to music, taking naps, and spending time with family and friends.